-The default tempo is 500000 microseconds per beat (quarter note), which is half a second per beat or 120 beats per minute.
+The default tempo is 500000 microseconds per beat, which is 120 beats per minute.
 The meta message 'set_tempo' can be used to change tempo during a song.

 You can use bpm2tempo() and tempo2bpm() to convert to and from beats per minute.
 Note that tempo2bpm() may return a floating point number.